 Dispute Resolution

-HRV will use the contract and any subsequent variations to the contract, to assist with the resolution of any disputes that may arise.
+Melton Entertainment Park will use the contract and any subsequent variations to the contract, to assist with the resolution of any disputes that may arise.
 Both parties will negotiate to resolve any disputes that arise.
 If appropriate, a mediator will be employed to assist with the resolution of any disputes.

 Insurance